borg286/sevtech/README.md

 * The Carminite reactor required a bronze pickaxe to pickup.
 TODO: see if a claw paxel can pick it up too.

-* Dark Towers also can contain Blaze spawners, though Blazes don't actually seem to spawn in age 2 or 3.
+* Dark Towers also can contain Blaze spawners, though Blazes don't actually seem to spawn in age 2.

 * Take some bones to the doggos in TF to tame them, and carry them back to your base.
 They'll run faster than the horses for your machines.

-* Cave Illuminators (from Astral Sorcery) allow you to clear Mazes and Hollow Hills more easily.
+* Cave Illuminators (from Astral Sorcery) allow you to clear Mazes, Hollow Hills, Labyrinths, and Goblin Knight Strongholds much more easily.

 ## Astral sorcery